kakiii/kmatch/README.md

 - All processing happens locally on your device
 - No data is sent to external servers
 - Sponsor list is stored locally and updated via Chrome Web Store updates
-- Temporary data is cleared when you close LinkedIn
+- Temporary data is cleared when you close LinkedIn and Indeed

 ### Third-Party Access